-Best of all, because it is made with lots of speed vegetables, it adds speed foods to your plate.
+Best of all, because it is made with lots of vegetables, it adds veg to your plate.

 You don't need a better excuse, to smother your plate in that sauce.

-This low syn version of the ever so popular Chicken Katsu Curry, will have you coming back again and again to this recipe.
-Infact you may just make the sauce, because it is totally slurp worthy (Hey no one is judging you here).
+This low fat version of the ever so popular Chicken Katsu Curry, will have you coming back again and again to this recipe.
+In fact you may just make the sauce, because it is totally slurp worthy (Hey no one is judging you here).
 I have been known to eat just a bowl of rice with some of this sauce.

 I occasionally get some leftover sauce, but you won't see me complaining, I just tub it up and freeze for another day, or add some cooked chicken, peas and onions for a yummy kind of Chinese Style Curry the next day.

 This can also be made into a gluten free version, by using Rice Krispies instead the breadcrumbs.
-Even if you are not gluten free, you might decide to use the Rice Krispies if you do not have your Healthy Extra B choice spare.
+Even if you are not gluten free, you might decide to use the Rice Krispies.

 For the breadcrumbs, I use 100% whole wheat bread, which I blitz into breadcrumbs using the chopping bowl of my Nutri Ninja Food Processor with Auto IQ technology After seasoning the breadcrumbs, I then spread them all out on a baking tray, and lightly toast it in a hot oven for a few mins, just to make the little crumbs nice and crispy.
 It yields a better coating for the chicken.

 Then I use blender jug for the sauce and it really gets the sauce lovely and smooth and silky.
 This blender is awesome!!